SophiaPerzan/NarReddit-Script/README.md

 TODO:
 * Automated creation of subtitles to be added to the video
 * Picking a random background video from a library
-* Ability for background videos to be shorter than the narration
 * Use GPT-4 for translation of content to other languages